pokt-network/docs/supported-blockchains.md

 Due to Pocket Network's permissionless nature, any RelayChainID can be claimed by adding it to this list.
 Apps and nodes staking on the RelayChain will be matched together in [sessions](learn/protocol/servicing.md), but nodes will not earn POKT.

-These blockchains are not supported or revenue-generating, and presence on this table does not imply that they will be supported or revenue-generating in the future.
+These blockchains are not supported or reward-generating, and presence on this table does not imply that they will be supported or reward-generating in the future.

 | Name                                 | Portal API Prefix         | RelayChainID |
 | ------------------------------------ | ------------------------- | ------------ |